HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/outputs.md

 # Outputs

-By default, the pipeline will generate all results in a folder named `pipeline_results_<timestamp>`.
+By default, the pipeline will generate all results in a folder named `nf-regenie-pipeline_results`.
 Main results of variant analysis are then stored in this folder using the `project` parameter (i.e. `<outdir>/<project>`).
 When you provide the `outdir` parameter, this will be used as the main output folder.

 When you are running in multi models mode, one folder will be created for each run_id under the main output folder.